 Telephone GSP or Southern Counties Lift Services Ltd Tel: 01732 761191

-Failing the above, in case of emergency, telephone the Fire Service, dial 999.
+Failing the above, in case of emergency, telephone the Fire and Rescue Service, dial 999.

 Lift protection curtains

 All three lifts have hooks fitted for protection curtains.
 If you are proposing to use one of the lifts to move furniture or building materials or to do anything else that might damage the lift then please ask the Housekeeping Manager or a director to install the protection curtains.